 Preface.
-Below are excerpts from four articles about why an automated vehicle is unlikely.
-Researchers have found that people will drive 76% more miles, and stop using bicycles, mass transit, and services like Lyft and Uber, so they’d be a huge waste of energy and increase congestion.
+Below are excerpts from several articles about why a completely automated vehicle is unlikely.
+Heaven forbid they are invented.
+Researchers have found that people will drive 76% more miles, stop using bicycles and mass transit, waste a considerable amount of energy, and increase congestion.

 Mervis, J. December 15, 2017.
 Not so fast.
 We can’t even agree on what autonomous, much less how they will affect our lives.
 Science.

 Human drivers aren’t as unsafe as they’re made out to be.
 A fatal crash now occurs once every 3.3 million hours of vehicle travel.
 It will be hard for an automated system to beat that.
 The public will be much less accepting of crashes caused by software glitches or malfunctioning hardware rather than human error.
 “Society now tolerates a significant amount of human error on our roads,” Pratt told a congressional panel earlier this year.
 “We are, after all, only human.”

 While developers amass data on the sensors and algorithms that allow cars to drive themselves, research on the social, economic, and environmental effects of Automated Vehicles (AVs) is sparse.
 Truly autonomous driving is still decades away according to most transportation experts.